-Students can view their account on the student portal using the following links: Campus Connect, Log in using student ID and pin number, click drop down - student Information.
-Choose Pay/Review Account.
+Students can view their account on the student portal using the following links: 1) Campus Connect, 2) Log in using student ID and pin number, 3) Click Campus Connect, 4) Click Account Info drop-down box, 5) Choose Pay/Review Account.
 Payments can be made at the Business Office Monday through Friday during the hours of 8:00 a.m. - 4:30 p.m. or online by credit card.
 ANC accepts cash, checks, credit cards, (American Express, Visa, MasterCard, Discover/Novus), and debit cards backed by a credit card company.
 Payments can be mailed to the following address: